itshasnainkhanofficial/react_basics/README.md

     }
     ```
 12. Use Of class and functional component
+    1. Note that, Component Shuold be in uppercase
 13. props in class and functional component , use of default, arrow function, props as immutable, React Library
 14. state v/s props
     - props are passed to components while state managed in component